Sanjay-hangari/DBMS_Project-Car_Rental_System/README.md

 contact the car rental company for the desired vehicle.
 This can be done online.
 At this point, this person has to supply some information such as: dates of rental, and type of car.
 After these details are worked out, the individual renting the car must present a valid Identification card.

+This system works like the car-dealer goes to the car_dealer_portal, signs up and uploads cars that he thinks are available for renting.
+Customer logs in to the customer_portal, enters the area at which he wants the car and the system scans through all the available cardealers and their cars at that particular area and shows the results to the customer.
+If the car is already rented by someone else it won’t show up in the search results.